 It’s just a short drive (35 miles) from Natural Bridges to Jedediah Smith Redwood State Park.
 But we get held up a bit as a few local residents (Elk) decide to cross the highway.
-After a few minutes, where everyone, still in their cars, is trying to get the best shot of the herd, we are on our way again.
+After a few minutes, when everyone, still in their cars, is trying to get the best shot of the herd, we are on our way again.

 California redwoods are the tallest trees in the world.
 And the trees in the Jedediah Smith Redwood Forest are the oldest and tallest ones left.
 These redwood groves are some of the most scenic in existence.

-The huge redwood trees can weigh up to 500 tons, grow higher than a 25 story skyscraper, and live for over 2,000 years.
+The huge redwood trees can weigh up to 500 tons, grow higher than a 25-story skyscraper, and live for over 2,000 years.
 But redwoods have shallow roots, often only 6 feet deep, leaving them susceptible to damage.

 You should not just drive through the park.
 Stop and get out of your car.
 The experience you get “forest bathing” in a grove of redwoods is phenomenal.